EDWARDS LIFESCIENCES AND THE LA RAMS

 High blood pressure, high cholesterol, diabetes, and other heart disease risk factors

-Chronic kidney disease
+Chronic kidney disease (renal failure)

 Heart conditions or heart infections